nenes25/eicaptcha/README.md

  - account creation form
  - newsletter subscription ( since 2.1.0)

+The module is compatible with both V2 and V3 recaptcha keys ( since v 2.3.0 )

- This module relies upon the override of the folowing files :
+ This module relies upon the override of the following files :
  - AuthController
  - ContactForm Module